 HOMEGROWN GROWING CONTEST

-It’s time to start planting those flower and vegetable seeds for the 83rd Annual Arroyo Grande Valley Harvest Festival.
+It’s time to start planting those flower and vegetable seeds for this year's Annual Arroyo Grande Valley Harvest Festival.

-These traditional contests from the early days of the Harvest Festival have returned for 2020 and everyone is invited to participate.
+These traditional contests from the early days of the Harvest Festival have returned and everyone is invited to participate.

 In 1976 the Burpee Seed Company issued a catalog commemorating their 100th Anniversary by featuring a reproduction of their 1888 seed catalog.
 Arroyo Grande Farmers were featured in the catalog because they won many cash prizes for their outstanding vegetables and flowers.